 Let Yourself Stay Alive

-This page describes how I survived the worst summer of my life, by avoiding the worst possible life-decision.
-It concludes with an explanation of why I wrote this page: It's to encourage anyone who might need hope, by saying “please don't do it” if you (or someone you know) is considering a permanent “solution” for temporary problems, as I was in my Summer of '61.
-Please stay alive.
-Since then I've never considered suicide — maybe I was “immunized against it” during that summer (with an experience that, by analogy to medical vaccinations, gave me a survivable illness that was temporary but produced a permanent increase in my immunity-defenses against suicidal thoughts & actions) — and every new day I'm grateful for the many wonderful opportunities-for-experience that being alive has given me.
-Now I look back on that summer and am thankful for my escape into continuing life.
-I'm hoping that my sharing will help someone (you or someone you know) to stay alive, to live another day and enjoy their experiences of living. [[ iou – Tonight, October 11, I'll describe important actions that I could have done (by communicating with others, with Mom & Dad, and the leaders of verbal bullying, and the school teachers & principal) to help make our situations better. ]]
+Since then I've never considered suicide.
+Maybe I was permanently “immunized against it” during that summer with an experience that (by analogy to medical vaccinations) gave me a survivable illness that was temporary, and it produced an increase in my immunity-defenses against suicidal thoughts & actions.
+Whatever the reason, every new day I'm grateful for the many wonderful opportunities-for-experience that being alive is giving me.
+Now I look back on my time-of-misery and am thankful for my escape into continuing life.
+I'm hoping that this sharing will help someone (you or someone you know) to stay alive, to live another day and enjoy the experiences of living.

-During junior high, I was considering a permanent solution for temporary problems.
-The summer of 1961 was the worst time of my life, due to “community bullying” in small-town Iowa during junior high.
-My 7th grade was horribly unpleasant,* and that summer I was vividly imagining how 8th grade might be worse.
-And I was seriously considering the benefits of death and the apparent relief it offered by letting me escape from the misery I was expecting in 8th grade.
-But fortunately (by the merciful grace of God, I think) instead of mostly thinking about “how horrible the next school year would be,” I was distracted by learning how to swim, by finishing (in a pool) a process that had begun (in a lake) with 5 seconds of enlightenment when my theory-about-floating (i.e. believing I couldn't float) failed a simple Reality Check.
+But fortunately (by the merciful grace of God, I think) instead of mostly thinking about “how horrible the next school year would be,” during late summer (when fearful imaginings of 8th grade might have become overpowering) I was distracted by learning how to swim, by finishing (in a pool) a process that had begun (in a lake) with 5 seconds of enlightenment when my theory-about-floating (i.e. believing I couldn't float) failed a simple Reality Check.
 This process of learning to swim was fun, and satisfying; it helped me live through the summer, with a short-term escape from death.
-A year later it was followed by a long-term escape from high school in small-town Iowa, when our family moved to California, after “the best big decision” ever made by Dad and Mom, as I often told them later in life. {* But to put things in perspective, my experiences were much less unpleasant than those that have led others to think about the benefits of escaping their misery. }
+A year later it was followed by a long-term escape from high school in small-town Iowa, when our family moved to California, after “the best big decision” ever made by Dad and Mom, as I often told them later in life. {* But to put things in perspective, the experiences in my misery were much less unpleasant than the experiences that have led others to imagine the benefits of escaping their misery. }

-Above is the original “short version” – of what happened earlier in life, and how I feel about it now – before I wrote this long version:
+Above is the original short version — of what happened earlier in life, and how I feel about it now — before I wrote this long version:

 During the summer between 7th and 8th, I was thinking “next year the badness of life will be much more than its goodness,” and I didn't want to do 7th again.
 I seriously thought about ways to end my life, but never made a decision about “how” except that I would not use the .22 rifle my parents had given me for Christmas, because I knew they would feel horribly guilty (even though it wouldn't be justified) if I did this, and they had been – and later continued being – my loving mother & father, so I didn't want to repay them in this un-loving way.
 But the only truly loving choice was to continue living, because even with a non-rifle ending of my life, it would have taken me out of their lives, and they (along with others) would have thought “what could we have done – what should we have done – to help him decide to stay alive?” and they would have felt guilty about not doing what they were imagining would have made the difference between my life and death.
 Fortunately for all of us, instead I chose life.